vmware-archive/pop/doc/source/topics/pop.rst

 Plugin Oriented Programming
 ===========================

-Plugin Oriented Programming, or POP, is a new programming paradigmn targetting a number of modern software enginerring problems.
+Plugin Oriented Programming, or POP, is a new programming paradigm targeting a number of modern software engineering problems.
 POP presents a new way of looking at programming, merging concepts from OOP, Functional, DataFlow, Configuration Management concepts and more.